 In terms of climbing, there are a lot of variables to consider.
 We find that 27.5-inch wheels tend to be better for short and punchy climbs that require quick turns and technical maneuvers.
 They will also be a bit lighter on climbs and deliver better acceleration overall.
 However, if you’re looking to instead ascend gravel roads or smooth, straight singletrack, then we give the nod to the 29er for its ability to maintain speed better.

 There are plenty of great 27.5-inch mountain bikes across various price points that we think are worth considering.
-If you’re just starting out, it’s hard to beat the value of Cannondale’s Catalyst 3 ($460)—its Shimano drivetrain and cable-actuated disc brakes should meet the needs of most beginners.
-If you’re looking for something a bit more trail-worthy, we think Giant’s full-suspension Trance 3 ($2,000) is a good option.
-Upping the budget even further can get you a versatile all-rounder like Canyon’s Spectral AL 6.0 ($2,899)—about as fun and playful as you can get while coming in hundreds of dollars cheaper than brick-and-mortar competitors.
-Finally, if money is no object or if you’re simply looking for one of the best bikes on the market, we wholeheartedly recommend Santa Cruz’s Bronson X01 ($6,999).
+If you’re just starting out, it’s hard to beat the value of Co-op Cycles' DRT 1.1 ($599): its Shimano drivetrain, front suspension fork, and hydraulic disc brakes should meet the needs of most beginners.
+If you’re looking for something a bit more trail-worthy, we think Giant’s full-suspension Trance ($2,350) is a solid option and a strong value.
+Upping the budget even further can get you a versatile all-rounder like Canyon’s Spectral AL 7 ($2,899)—about as fun and playful as you can get while coming in hundreds of dollars cheaper than brick-and-mortar competitors.
+Finally, if money is no object or if you’re simply looking for one of the best bikes on the market, we wholeheartedly recommend Santa Cruz’s Bronson X01 ($7,099).
 Simply put, this all-mountain shredder will leave little to be desired and is ready to take on any trail (for a detailed look, see our in-depth Bronson review).

 29-inch wheels, otherwise known as 29ers, didn't cause much of a stir when they were launched two decades ago.
 Originally paired with short-travel, awkward-to-ride cross-country bikes, they soon became associated with mellow terrain.
 But now, years later, the landscape has drastically transformed and you can find 29ers on everything from recreational mountain bikes to all-mountain crushers.
 Predictably, they come with both benefits and drawbacks, but can be a nice alternative to 27.5-inch wheels.